Blueprint-Finance/concrete-docs/docs/01-Overview/how-it-works.md

 - **Foreclosure Fees**: Fees when Concrete Lite forecloses a loan before liquidation.
 - **Liquidity Provision**: Concrete earns a share of the yield from liquidity provider strategies.
 - **Swap Fees**: Fees generated when liquidity providers swap their cToken positions.
-- **Balance Sheet Strategy**: Using the **Probability Engine**, Concrete optimizes its treasury’s asset holdings and seizes arbitrage opportunities.
+- **Balance Sheet Strategy**: Using the Probability Engine, Concrete optimizes its treasury’s asset holdings and seizes arbitrage opportunities.